webextensions/live-css-editor/notes-for-developers.md

 # How to load the extension in development mode

-## For Chrome / Chromium / Edge / Opera
+## For Chrome / Chromium / Edge / Kiwi / Opera

 - Load the unpacked extension via ```manifest.json``` from the ```extension/``` folder